 Hitler’s ‘New Order’ plan involved global expansion, it focussed primarily on Eastern Europe (‘living space’) however it also extend to Asia, India, South America and North America in ‘post war’ fascist dominated world.
 Like any plan for globalisation, Africa also played a role in the New Order.

 Hitler’s overall intentions for the future organisation of Africa was based on a plan which divided the continent into three big parts.
 The northern third of Africa was to be assigned to Germany’s Axis partner – Italy.
 The central part of Africa would fall under German rule.
-The remaining southern sector would be controlled by a pro-Nazi Afrikaner state built on racial grounds.
+The remaining southern sector would be controlled by a pro-Nazi Afrikaner state built along racial grounds.

 Foreign Minister Ribbentrop had communicated this plan with South African leaders sympathetic to Nazism, and a key channel for this communication were his meetings with Oswald Pirow whilst he was on his ‘quasi official’ South African State visits to Nazi Germany on behalf of the Hertzog government.